joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 On each node running a PgBouncer instance on the **secondary** site:

-1. SSH into your PgBouncer node and sign in as root:
+1. SSH into your PgBouncer node and log in as root:

    ```shell
    sudo -i